-• Withdrawn Classes: Under special circumstances, a student may drop a course with the approval of the dean after the first two weeks of the semester and up to two weeks after midterm.
+- Withdrawn Classes: Under special circumstances, a student may drop a course with the approval of the dean after the first two weeks of the semester and up to two weeks after midterm.
 For these courses the student's record shows W and is not counted in computing the grade point average.
-An unauthorized withdrawal from a class is recorded as an F. This F is counted in the GPA.

-- Incomplete Classes: Incomplete grades are temporary grades given when a student doing otherwise acceptable work is unable to complete the course assignments for reasons acceptable to the instructor.
+An unauthorized withdrawal from a class is recorded as an F. This F is counted in the GPA. - Incomplete Classes: Incomplete grades are temporary grades given when a student doing otherwise acceptable work is unable to complete the course assignments for reasons acceptable to the instructor.
 A first semester incomplete must be converted to a permanent grade by mid-term of the second semester, a second semester incomplete by July 31, and a summer session incomplete by mid-term of the first semester, or the permanent grade is recorded as an F. - Pass/Fail Classes: Passing credits received for pass/fail courses are considered attempted and earned credits; failing grades in pass/fail courses are considered attempted but not earned. - Repeated Classes: Classes for failed courses may be repeated until they are passed.
-Repeated courses are included in the calculation of attempted and earned hours. - Audit Classes: Audited courses are not considered credits attempted or earned. - Remedial Classes: Remedial courses are included in the calculation of both attempted and earned hours. - Transfer Students: Transfer credits do not count in the calculation of the GPA.
+Repeated courses are included in the calculation of attempted and earned hours.
+Please note a student may only receive financial aid for taking a previously passed course once.
+If a student needs to raise the grade for a major or other requirement, as long as the course is considered passed, the student cannot receive federal funds for more than one repeat. - Audit Classes: Audited courses are not considered credits attempted or earned. - Remedial Classes: Remedial courses are included in the calculation of both attempted and earned hours. - Transfer Students: Transfer credits do not count in the calculation of the GPA.
 However, transfer credits accepted are included in both hours attempted and hours completed. - Change of Major: If a student changes majors, the hours attempted under all courses of study are included in the calculation of attempted and earned hours.